foxanna/flutter_theme_workshop/workshop/03_texts_icons/instructions.md

 )
 ```

+While the `copyWith` method creates a copy of text theme but with the given fields replaced with the new values, the `apply` method creates a copy of text theme but with the given field replaced in **each** of the individual text styles.

 It's worth mentioning that by default, the `ThemeData` object already defines an instance of `TextTheme` with either dark or light glyphs depending on the `ThemeData` brightness.

 Now, `TextStyle`s from above can be obtained with `Theme.of(context).textTheme` and provided to individual `Text` widgets: